annaesvensson/yellow-help/yellow-task-list.md

 - [ ] Updated edit extension toolbar, improved link and file selection dialog.
 Give users more control.
 - [ ] Updated feed extension, short URL for the feed.xml.
 Users don't like the long URL, it's ugly.
 - [x] Updated gallery extension, popup can be triggered by clicking on a link.
 Give users more flexibility.
-- [x] Updated help extension, style guide for experienced developers and writers.
+- [x] Updated help extension, style guide for experienced developers and designers.
 For more consistency.
 - [ ] Updated icon extension, SVG stack instead of WOFF font.
 Developers want consistent files formats.
 - [ ] Updated image extension, different media files for light and dark mode.
 Give users more control.
 - [x] Updated maintain extension, better process for experimental and maintained extensions.
 Less confusing.